briansunter/personalsite/content/blog/why-clojure.md

 my-vector

 ```
-Since we can't mutate existing data, we're encouraged to use pure functions.
+The benefit of this indirection might not be immediately obvious, but since we can't mutate existing data, we're encouraged to use pure functions.
 You can count on these functions always returning the same value for a given input.
 Functions like `reverse` return a new vector, rather than mutating the original.

 ``` js
 const myArray = ["one", "two", "three"];